-Supply Chain Management (SCM) is an essential element to operational efficiency of any enterprise—they be in business or, otherwise.
+Supply Chain Management (SCM) is an essential element to the operational efficiency of any enterprise—they may be in business or, otherwise.
 In fact, if we really come to think about it, the world is one big supply chain; not to mention the ever-growing trends in regionalization i.e., ASEAN, EU, CELAC etc.

 Consistent with our common goal of inspiring new generations of supply chain management professionals around the world, and with the consent of ASU – W. P. Carey School of Business and the Department of Supply Chain Management; I am honored to feature in this article their well-thought-of video-production that could very well introduce uninitiated-readers to the exciting and growing field of supply chain management (SCM).
 To watch a particular video-clip, simply right-click the corresponding links below:

 - Sell it & Service It: Retail Considerations

 - Global Supply Chain Management